RobotlegsJS/RobotlegsJS/CONTRIBUTING.md

 test that fails because it reproduces the issue, then fix the issue finally run the test to ensure that the issue has been resolved.
 This helps us to prevent fixed bugs from happening again in the future.
+- Always format your code using `./node_modules/.bin/tsfmt -r`.
 - Please keep the test coverage at 100%.
 Write additional unit test if necessary
 -  Please create an issue before sending a PR ff your it is going to change the